usnistgov/trojai-example/README.md

 ### Parameters Passed to the Container on Launch

 - `--model_filepath` = The path to the model file to be evaluated.
-- `--result_filepath` = The path to the output result file where the probability [0, 1] (in the range of 0 to 1 inclusive) of the aforementioned model file being poisoned is to be written as text (not binary).
+- `--result_filepath` = The path to the output result file where the probability [0, 1] (floating point value in the range of 0 to 1 inclusive) of the aforementioned model file being poisoned is to be written as text (not binary).
 For example, "0.75".
 No other data should be written to this file.
 If the test server cannot parse your results file, the default probability of 0.5 will be substituted.
-If any parse errors occur, they will be listed on the results webpage table under the column "Parsing Errors".
+If any parse errors occur, they will be listed on the leader-board webpage.
 - `--scratch_dirpath` = The path to a directory (empty folder) where temporary data can be written during the evaluation of the model file.
-- `--examples_dirpath` = The path to a directory containing a few example png images (for example, round 1 will have 100 examples per model) for each of the classes in the trained model is trained to classify.
+- `--examples_dirpath` = The path to a directory containing a few example png images for each of the classes the model is trained to classify.
 Names are of the format "class_2_example_35.png".

 --------------

 # How to Build this Minimal Example

+Note: This example assumes you are running on a version of Linux (like Ubuntu 18.04 LTS) with a CUDA enabled NVIDIA GPU.
+Singularity only runs natively on Linux, and most Deep Learning libraries are designed for Linux first.
+While this Conda setup will intall the CUDA drivers required to run PyTorch, the CUDA enabled GPU needs to be present on the system.

 ## Install Anaconda Python